harrisonized/harrisonized.github.io/_posts/2023-11-15-r-scripting.md

 opt = parse_args(opt_parser)
 ```

 One of the options I always include is a flag called "troubleshooting", because by wrapping your save functions with this flag, you can quickly disable all the outputs and just see if your code runs.
+This is especially helpful if you copy and paste sections of code into RStudio, so you don't have to worry about accidentally copying lines that will overwrite your original files.

 ```R
 # save